quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/FTP Lectures.md

 | -------------------- | -------------------- | ------------------ |
 | ![[monocrystal.png]] | ![[polycristal.png]] | ![[amorphous.png]] |

 In a monocrystal all the atoms are arranged on a common **lattice** structure, in a polycrystal there are multiple lattices of the same type oriented differently to one another (each lattice is called **grain**).
-In amorphous material instead the atoms are placed randomly in space.
+In amorphous material, on the other hand, the atoms are placed randomly in space.

-While we will analyze mostly monocrystals, it is important to note that all three types are useful in practical applications, such as the creation of integrated devices.
+While we will analyse mostly monocrystals, it is important to note that all three types are useful in practical applications, such as the creation of integrated devices.

 ## Crystal structure